mathrip/AID-HS/README.md

 ### Final step: Prediction

 To predict on a subject you will need
-- The T1w scan of the subject you want to predict
+- The T1w scan of the subject you want to predict on
-- Have organised your the MRI data and demographics following the instructions above
+- To have organised your the MRI data and demographics following the instructions above
 - The ID of the subject (`subject_id`)
-- Have run the harmonisation for the `site_code` that corresponds to the subject (see above)
+- To have run the harmonisation for the `site_code` that corresponds to the subject (see above)

-Before to run the command, ensure you are in the folder containing the AID-HS scripts and that the aidhs environment is activated:
+Before running the prediction command, ensure you are in the folder containing the AID-HS scripts and that the aidhs environment is activated:
 ```bash
 cd <path_to_aidhs_folder>
 conda activate aidhs_env